vmware/terraform-provider-nsxt/website/docs/d/policy_mac_discovery_profile.html.markdown

 This data source provides information about policy MAC Discovery Profile configured on NSX.

-This data source is applicable to NSX Policy Local Manager, NSX Global Manager and VMC.
+This data source is applicable to NSX Policy Manager, NSX Global Manager and VMC.

 ## Example Usage